garylirocks/quickrefs/azure-storage.markdown

 - Service SAS with stored access policy

   - Instead of specify the permissions and time on each SAS, you define a **stored access policy** at the container level (blob container, file share, queue or table).
 You can have a maximum of five stored access policies per container.
-  - Then reference this policy when you create a service SAS, *seems you can only do this programmatically, not in the Portal*
+  - Then reference this policy when you create a service SAS
   - This allows you to change the permissions or duration without having to regenerate the storage account keys.
   - Create a policy using CLI